MDG Technology patterns for common EA use cases

 - Filters: Option to show only

-4. Business Process Decomposition (BPMN with organisational overlay)
+4. Business Process Decomposition (BPMN with organizational overlay)

-What it does: BPMN subprocess hierarchy linked to roles, systems, and data.
-Shows who does what, with what systems, on what data.
+What it does: a BPMN subprocess hierarchy linked to roles, systems, and data — who does what, with which systems, on what data.

-Activity(stereotyped:BPMNProcessfor top-level;BPMNSubProcessfor children)Role(org unit representing job function)ApplicationComponent(systems used in process step)DataObject(created, modified, used)Lane(swimlane; use to associate role with process)
+Activity(stereotypedBPMNProcessfor top-level;BPMNSubProcessfor children)Role(org unit representing a job function)ApplicationComponent(systems used in a process step)DataObject(created, modified, used)Lane(swimlane; use to associate role with process)

 | Name | Type | Purpose |